thebrandonlucas/BLUCoin/README.md

 Not a real coin!

-Special thanks to [Preston Evans](https://prestonevans.net/) for his [blockchain implementation](https://github.com/preston-evans98/blockchain) and for showing me the crypto world in the first place.
+Special thanks to [Preston Evans](https://prestonevans.net/) for his [blockchain implementation](https://github.com/preston-evans98/blockchain) and for showing me the Bitcoin world in the first place.

 And to [Daniel van Flymen](https://dvf.nyc/) for [this article](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) showing how to use an API for consensus between nodes.